Brilliant Stories

 Public Art Tour

 Sculptures emerge from the architecture and rise above the plains, beautifying parks and bringing art to life throughout the community.
 Over 70 pieces of public art adorn our streets and parks to enjoy.
 Discover over 40 sculptures installed by the Public Art League of Champaign-Urbana, including the popular Mr. Eggwards installation outside the Esquire Lounge, a popular stop in downtown Champaign to watch Illini sports or for eating outdoors during warm summer days.
 Meadowbrook Park is home to the Wandell Sculpture Garden, which sits among 130 acres of natural prairie.
-As you stroll through the winding path, you’ll come upon a variety of styles of art, from the whimsical “From Night Daddy’s Book of Dreams” to “The Marker” which depicts a strong female gazing across the prairie.
+As you stroll through the winding path, you’ll come upon a variety of styles of art, including “The Marker,” which depicts a strong female gazing across the prairie.
 The Urbana Public Arts Commission brings Murals on Glass to businesses in the downtown district, and populates the scenic Boneyard Creek with stunning sculptures.
 Art runs rampant through Allerton Park & Retreat Center, with nearly a dozen sculptures populating the formal gardens, and surprising you on the 14-miles of hiking trails that surround the park.
-Finally, be on the lookout for murals from local artists on buildings across the area, from the graffiti art at the Sipyard, to a landscape at the Courier Café in downtown Urbana.

 Visit A Gallery or Museum